Before I get into any kind of Pinnacle Studio 26 review fully there are a few details it is probably best to get out of the way from the beginning.

 It is more than likely that you will or may have come across some “less than enthusiastic” reviews or commentary about this software program!

-Pinnacle Studio was one of the first commercially available video editors that appeared at the dawn of the digital video age and is one of the oldest video editing products that is still around today.
+Pinnacle Studio was one of the first commercially available video editors aimed at the average home user way back at the dawn of the digital video age.

-Suffice to say the only reason I finally added a Pinnacle Studio 21 review is that Corel, since taking it over back in 2012, have done a mighty job in getting it back on track and running smoothly.
+The ONLY reason I have a Pinnacle Studio review on this site is because Corel, since taking it over back in 2012, have done a mighty job in getting it on track, running smoothly and moving it into forward development.

-I could have safely done a Pinnacle Studio review at around version 18 or 19 but I wanted to leave it for a while just to see where Corel were going to take the product and if they were really serious about its continued development.
+I could have safely added a Pinnacle Studio review at around version 18 or 19 but left it until version 20 to make absolutely sure Corel were serious about it.

 Why Pinnacle Studio?

-If you hadn’t already gathered it, the basic purpose of every review on this site is to only include software I have tested myself and found to be acceptable.
+If you hadn’t already gathered, the basic purpose of every review on this site is to only include software I have tested myself and found to be best in class.

 This is all in an effort to try to at least simplify the decision making process in choosing a video editor.

-The difficulty in this field is that there are about 6 or 7 main contenders, all of them good at what they do and the differences between them are minute.
+At this level of the video editing software market there are about 6 or 7 main contenders, all of them good at what they do with only minute differences separating them.

 This apparent “sameness” makes choosing the right one for you very difficult because it is so hard to tell them apart.